Stuart J. Ritchie

 Stuart James Ritchie is a Scottish psychologist and science communicator known for his research in human intelligence.
 He works at the artificial intelligence research company Anthropic.

 Career

-Ritchie has served as a lecturer at the Institute of Psychiatry, Psychology and Neuroscience at King's College London since the summer of 2018.
+Ritchie formerly served as a lecturer at the Institute of Psychiatry, Psychology and Neuroscience at King's College London since the summer of 2018.
 He was previously active in researching intelligence as a postdoctoral researcher at the University of Edinburgh.
 In 2021, his book Science Fictions was nominated for the £25,000 Royal Society Prize for Science Books but lost to Merlin Sheldrake's Entangled Life.
-Ritchie writes a newsletter titled Science Fictions for the newspaper i (on Substack prior to 2023) which, like his book of the same name, focuses on scientific controversies and bias and fraud in scientific research.
+Ritchie wrote a newsletter titled Science Fictions for the newspaper i (on Substack prior to 2023) which, like his book of the same name, focused on scientific controversies and bias and fraud in scientific research.

 Since 2023, he has co-hosted a weekly podcast called The Studies Show with science writer Tom Chivers, where they discuss the studies behind controversial scientific issues.